Cheeky Heating, Cooling & Plumbing Blog: Posts Tagged ‘Heating’

 gas-jets-of-a-furnace

 Today’s furnaces even have a higher efficiency rating than just a short decade ago.
-In fact, the highest AFUE (annual fuel utilization efficiency) rating for a gas furnace is 98%.
+In fact, the highest AFUE (annual fuel utilization efficiency) rating for a natural gas furnace is 98%.
+Newer furnace models typically achieve higher annual fuel utilization efficiency (AFUE) ratings than older models.
 Trust us, that’s efficient!
+Optimizing furnace performance is even more effective when combined with upgrades like professional air sealing services, which prevent heated air from escaping your home.

 In addition to high efficiency, you want to know you can rely on safety when it comes to your heating system, right?
 Gas furnaces certainly are not dangerous by nature.
-However, if you don’t take care of your furnace as you should, then it can certainly become dangerous.
+However, if you don’t take care of your furnace as you should, then it can certainly become dangerous, something a home energy audit can reveal before it becomes a costly or hazardous issue.

 The most common culprit of a dangerous furnace, especially an older one, is a cracked heat exchanger.
+For a deeper understanding of why this issue is so critical, check out furnace repair needs and the danger of a cracked heat exchanger.
 Even if you don’t have an obvious problem with your furnace’s heat exchanger right now, if your system is 15+ years old, it’s time to start considering an upgrade.
+Newer models offer improved efficiency and safety features compared to an old furnace.
+An important factor to consider when upgrading is the efficiency and reliability of the new system.

 Read on to learn more!